Internships and Volunteer Positions

 The Ecological Garden - a half-acre garden of flowers, vegetables, culinary and medicinal herbs, fruit trees, vines and insectary plants used for teaching ecological horticulture, seed saving and related topics.
 Hours of operation: Ecological Garden work schedules change from quarter to quarter based upon staff and students.
 Consult staff for details.
 Click here for Ecological Garden internships.

 Shop and Vineyard Crew - an opportunity for students to gain experience in general farm operations, such as operating and maintaining farm equipment, vineyard management, irrigation and farm construction.
-Hours of operation: Vineyard internships are offered in the Spring and Summer quarters only.
-Click here for Shop and Vineyard internships.
+Hours of operation: Vineyard internships are offered in Winter and Spring quarters only.
+Shop internships occur during Winter quarter.